manymoments/manymoments.github.io/_posts/2019-12-15-consensus-model-for-FLP.md

 #### Parties as State Machines
 We model each party as a deterministic state machine, and model randomness by giving the state machine read-only access to a tape of random bits.
 Each state machine has access to an immutable *input* register, a read-only *incoming-messages* queue, and a write-only *outgoing-messages* queue.
 At any given moment, the *local state* of a party is fully defined by the state of its state machine and the content of it input register and local message queues.
+A **protocol**, $\mathcal{P}$, for $n$ parties is a set of $n$ state machines.

-#### Protocol and message passing
+#### Message passing
-A **protocol** for $n$ parties is a set of $n$ state machines.
 When a party wishes to send a message $m$ to a recipient party $p$, it locally writes $(m,p)$ on its outgoing-messages queue.
 The system then adds this event $e=(m,p)$ to a *global* set of *pending messages*.
 Once an event enters the pending messages set, the adversary can divide when to *deliver* the message (with some constraints that depend on the network model: synchrony or asynchrony).
 When event $e=(m,p)$ is delivered, the system adds the message $m$ to the local incoming-messages queue of party $p$.

 #### Configuration